 Contrary to its name, gum disease is not just limited to your gums.
 Dr. Anna Goldston believes that a better term is 'periodontal disease' which also involves the infected bone and ligaments around tooth roots.
 In actuality, this disease is happening in a place that you can't reach.

 Periodontal disease is an infection of types of bacteria that don't need oxygen to survive.
 This means they can reproduce in the deep, dark pockets they create around your teeth.
-Once they settle in, they have access to all the resources they need to perpetuate the problem.
+Once they settle in, they have access to all the resources they need to perpetuate the problem and can contribute to the development of health concerns across the rest of the body, including heart disease, stroke, and diabetes.

 How to Clear Up Gum Disease

-A toothbrush and floss won't reach the affected areas.
-You need expert help.
-Our Greenville dentists have highly specialized tools that can gently access those deep pockets.
+For patients who have periodontal disease, it's likely a toothbrush and floss won't reach the affected areas.
+You'll need expert help.
+Our Greenville dentists have highly specialized tools that can reach deeper to gently access the deep pockets of the gums.
 One of our hygienists will use these instruments to smooth out rough root surfaces and physically remove infection-causing debris.
 A round of antibiotics might also be in order.

-It's important to note that even after professional treatment you are still at risk.
-It's nearly impossible to eliminate all the bacteria at once, and all those deep pockets can still collect more plaque.
-You need to stay on a routine of regular maintenance to keep gum disease under control.
+It's important to note that even after professional treatment, you are still at risk.
+It's nearly impossible to eliminate all the bacteria in one appointment, and all those deep pockets can still collect more plaque.
+You'll need to stay on a routine of regular maintenance with your dentist to keep gum disease under control.

 Like other Greenville residents, you probably want to know what you can do to prevent gum disease at home.
-The most effective methods are:
+The most effective methods for fighting gum disease at home are:

 - Eating a nutritious diet high in vitamin C